FDA approved for more than 25 years

 Conditional Amino Acids

-These amino acids aren’t usually essential.
-However, people may need more of them during periods of growth (like during pregnancy or puberty) or physical or mental stress.
+However, people may need more of them during demanding periods of growth (like during pregnancy or puberty) or when experiencing significant physical or mental stress.

 Contrary to what the supplement industry might tell you, you don’t need to eat precise amounts of each amino acid with every meal.
+Nor do you need to intentionally pair plant protein sources at each meal to ensure “completeness.”

 What do amino acids actually do?
 If you paid attention during biology class, you probably know that proteins, which are made up of amino acids, are the “building blocks of life.”

-Amino acids play an important role in several bodily processes, including muscle growth, tissue maintenance and the production of certain hormones.
+Amino acids play an important role in several bodily processes, including muscle growth, tissue maintenance, and the production of certain hormones.
 In some cases, they might even provide your body with energy.

 Other amino acid benefits include:

 • Neurotransmitter production.
-The essential amino acid phenylalanine helps the body make tyrosine, dopamine, norepinephrine and epinephrine — neurotransmitters that help regulate mood, cognitive function and behavior.
+The essential amino acid phenylalanine helps the body make tyrosine, dopamine, norepinephrine, and epinephrine—neurotransmitters that help regulate mood, cognitive function, and behavior.

 • Skin and connective tissue repair.
 Threonine, another amino acid, plays a key role in producing skin and connective tissue.